sriramcu/ffmpeg_video_editing/README.md

 * -o, --output_file: Output video file location (optional)

 By default, the output video will be saved as `final_output.mp4` in the current working directory, i.e. from where this script was run.
-This can be changed by using thr `-o` flag.
+This can be changed by using the `-o` flag.

 `python ffmpeg_batch_cut.py -i <input_file> -s 00:10-00:45 01:40-02:05 (remove these
 segments) -f path/to/output.mp4`